Section 1: Purpose and Contents of this page:

 - Keep the Home Office informed of your up to date contact details

-- Re-enrol for your course on time each academic year when you are asked to do so
+- Enrol and Re-enrol for your course on time each academic year when you are asked to do so

-- Study whilst you are in the UK, ensuring that you meet the progression and engagement requirements of your course with no significant gaps or absences
+- Ensure you meet the progression and engagement requirements of your course with no significant gaps or absences:

 - Follow University processes if you decide to defer or suspend your studies, change your registration status, or withdraw from your course.